katrinleinweber/Git-for-bio-scientists/README.md

 ### What is Git?

-> [A] free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency. ([git-scm.com](http://git-scm.com/))
+> [A] free and open source distributed version control \newline system designed to handle everything from small to very large projects with speed and efficiency. ([git-scm.com](http://git-scm.com/))

 [![](images/Git-logo-2Color.png "Git logo by Jason Long; CC BY 3.0 via Wikimedia Commons")](http://git-scm.com/downloads/logos)

 ### What is Git?

-> [A] free and open source distributed version control system designed to **handle everything** from small to very large projects with speed and efficiency. ([git-scm.com](http://git-scm.com/))
+> [A] free and open source distributed version control \newline system designed to **handle everything** from small to very large projects with speed and efficiency. ([git-scm.com](http://git-scm.com/))

 #### all types of files